 Rep. Jake Wheatley Jr., D-Allegheny, a recognized United States Marine combat veteran of Operation Desert Storm who received the Combat Action Ribbon, National Defense Service Medal and the Kuwaiti Liberation Medal, is a proud resident of the City of Pittsburgh.
-Rep. Wheatley holds a bachelor's degree in political science from North Carolina Agricultural and Technical State University where he graduated with honors.
-He went on to receive a master's of public administration from the University of Pittsburgh.
+Rep. Wheatley holds a bachelor's degree in political science from North Carolina Agricultural and Technical State University, where he graduated with honors.
+He went on to receive a master's degree in public administration from the University of Pittsburgh.

-He was first elected in 2002 to represent the 19th Legislative District, which includes historic Pittsburgh neighborhoods such as: the Hill District, North Side, South Side, Allentown, Hazelwood, Downtown, the Bluff, Knoxville, Beltzhoover, Manchester, Arlington, Arlington Heights, and West, South and North Oakland, among others.
+He was first elected in 2002 to represent the 19th Legislative District, which includes historic Pittsburgh neighborhoods such as: the Hill District, North Side, South Side, Allentown, Hazelwood, Downtown, the Bluff, Knoxville, Beltzhoover, Manchester, Arlington, Arlington Heights, and West, South and North Oakland.

 From his very first day of service, Rep. Wheatley has championed the cause of access and inclusion for all of Pennsylvanians.
-He has been a stalwart in the Democratic Caucus and in Harrisburg pushing for economic development, mass transit, and true education funding and academic advancements for all children as well as providing leadership on covering every Pennsylvanian with quality, affordable and error-free health care.
+He has been a stalwart in the Democratic Caucus in pushing for economic development, mass transit, and true education funding and academic advancements for all children, as well as providing leadership on covering every Pennsylvanian with quality, affordable and error-free health care.

 Rep. Wheatley is a member of community boards and agencies too numerous to list.
-To name but a few, he is currently serving on the Board of Trustees of the University of Pittsburgh and the boards of Pittsburgh Downtown Partnership and Pittsburgh Community Services, Inc., and he is a member of Omega Psi Phi Fraternity, Inc.
+He is currently serving on the Board of Trustees of the University of Pittsburgh and the boards of Pittsburgh Mercy, the Pittsburgh Downtown Partnership and Pittsburgh Community Services, Inc., and he is a member of Omega Psi Phi Fraternity, Inc.

 On July 1, 2017, Rep. Wheatley began a three-year term on the Carlow University Board of Trustees.
 In October of the same year, Wheatley was elected to the board of directors of the Pittsburgh CLO.